 Your Oriel PIN is the second-to-last number of the Application ID (discounting the zeros at the start), for example in the full application ID given below, the PIN would be 2368.

 Once you have booked your interview slot, up until the booking deadline, you can change your slot via your Oriel account to any not already taken by another candidate.
 If it is after the booking deadline you should contact the Physician Specialty Recruitment Office to discuss possibilities, however, there is no guarantee that you will be able to change to a different slot.

-If you are unable to attend on the given date and time, and it is not possible to change your timeslot, you should cancel your interview slot on Oriel and then withdraw your application as soon as possible so the interviewing region are aware of this.
+If you are unable to attend on the given date and time, and it is not possible to change your timeslot, you should cancel your interview slot on Oriel and then withdraw your application as soon as possible.

 Please note that if you do not attend the interview, your application cannot progress further.